In Xanadu did Kubla Khan a stately pleasure dome decree…

 In January of 2018 I had an opportunity to tour the former Candler Mansion and take photos.
 The church community has done a wonderful job maintaining the structure and incorporating truly breathtaking religious artwork throughout.
 The use of color in the space merges so seamlessly with the original architectural design that they seem as though they were made for each other.

 One notable addition by the church is the group of stained glass religious icons in the glass canopy.
-When necessity called for a full repair and restoration to be undertaken, the church hired Llorens Stained Glass Studio to do the work.
+When necessity called for a full repair and restoration to be undertaken, the church hired Llorens Leaded Art Glass, Inc. to do the work.
 This was a significant decision, since Joseph Llorens, Sr. was the artist who designed and built the original canopy in 1916.
 Incidentally, Joseph Llorens, Sr. also designed many of the stained glass windows in the Abbey at Westview Mausoleum, commissioned by Asa Candler, Jr. I have not confirmed but strongly suspect that Llorens also contributed to the leaded glass work in other Candler properties.

 For the church canopy restoration, Joseph Llorens’ grandson took on the job and worked with the church to design and specially select the colored glass for the new inserts.
 The photo below does not do it justice.
 The depth and intensity of the blue glass is absolutely stunning when seen in person.